-SUPPORTING

-COMMUNITY WELL-BEING
+SUPPORTING COMMUNITY WELL-BEING

 UConn Researchers Make Their Impact Felt Far Beyond the University's Campuses by Reaching Out to the Community to Improve Lives in Connecticut and Worldwide

+Center on Aging: Adding Life to Years
-Korey Stringer Institute Marks Its 10th Year

-Protecting Athletes, Warfighters, and Firefighters from the Dangers of Exertional Heat Stroke
+Korey Stringer Institute Marks Its 10th Year Protecting Athletes, Warfighters, and Firefighters from the Dangers of Exertional Heat Stroke Korey Stringer, a Minnesota Vikings offensive lineman, tragically passed away from exertional heat stroke in

 2001.
 Since the time of his death, Stringer's wife, Kelci, worked tirelessly to develop an exertional heat stroke prevention institute to honor her husband's legacy.
 Her vision was realized in April 2010 when UConn announced the creation of the Korey Stringer Institute under the leadership of exertional heat stroke expert Professor Douglas Casa, Department of Kinesiology, and in partnership with the NFL and Gatorade.
 Under the direction of Casa, the Korey Stringer Institute has grown to be a national leader in exertional heat stroke prevention.
 The Institute provides research, education, advocacy, and consultation to maximize performance, optimize safety, and prevent sudden death for athletes, warfighters, and laborers.
 His advocacy and outreach work has made Casa a consultant to international sports organizations and events, including the Tokyo Olympics and the NFL.
 The research Casa has done with his colleagues has contributed to finding ways to maximize performance in challenging circumstances while preventing needless tragedy during sports and other physical activity.
 In the last year alone, KSI affiliates have published 57 manuscripts and secured \$1.8 million in funding, \$1.4 million of which is dedicated to research.
 Gifts and sponsorship help KSI realize its goals.
 Current supporters include: the NFL, Gatorade, National Athletic Trainers' Association, Mission, Camelbak, Kestrel, Defib Tech, and First Line Technology.